Variational Properties Of The Second Eigenvalue Of The Conformal Laplacian: Estimates

-\begin{proof} The uniform bound on the $W^{2,p}$-norm, for any $p>1$, follows from standard elliptic regularity theory.
-The bound on the first term follows then by a routine application of the Sobolev Embedding Theorems in their second part. \end{proof}
+The $L^{\infty}$-estimates on $\phi^{\alpha}_i$ (see (\ref{W12p})) and $u_i$ in Lemma \ref{u-upper}, along with the bound (\ref{EV1}) for $\lambda_2(u_i)$, imply that the right-hand side of (\ref{eR}) is uniformly bounded.
+Then the $W^{2,p}$-norm, for any $p>1$, follows from standard elliptic regularity theory.
+The $C^{1,\mu}$-bound then follows from the Sobolev embedding theorem. \end{proof}

-As we have seen in Lemma \ref{u-upper}, there is a uniform, $\epsilon$-independent, upper bound for the family of extremal functions $\{u_\epsilon\}_{\epsilon>0}$.
-Additionally, having $u_\epsilon\in \mathcal{D}_\epsilon$ means, in particular, that the sets $\{x\in M: u_\epsilon(x) = 0\}_{\epsilon>0}$ have zero riemannian measure.
-This does not guarantee that the zero set of the limit function is also small in measure.
-However, the following $\epsilon$-dependent lower bound is still possible thanks to the Euler equation (\ref{Euler}).